Together Women Rise Journey to Tanzania

 - Pay attention: avoid walking around with your smartphone in hand.

 - Always make sure that others know of your whereabouts and movements.

 - Do not wear expensive or sentimentally valuable jewelry while traveling.

 - Let your guide know if you have any safety concerns.

-For more information about this incredible journey to Tanzania with Dining for Women, be sure to visit the following pages:
+For more information about this incredible journey to Tanzania with Together Women Rise, be sure to visit the following pages: